kotajacob/modget/README.md

 Every mod on curseforge has a short name called a slug which is found in the URL for the mod's page.
 For example in this url [https://www.curseforge.com/minecraft/mc-mods/appleskin](https://www.curseforge.com/minecraft/mc-mods/appleskin) the slug is `appleskin`.
-The modget commands are smart enough to convert slugs to MODIDs which makes managing your mods much easier.
+The modget commands will attempt to convert slugs to MODIDs which makes managing your mods much easier.
 Internally everything uses MODID.
+Currently this feature is broken for the majority of curseforge mods.

 ## MODID

 Every mod on curseforge has a 6 digit MODID which can be found on the mods page or by using modget's search command.
-Typically using the Slug for the mod is easier and more userfriendly, but if that fails you can try the MODID.
+This is used instead of names when installing and removing mods as that is what is supported by the curseforge API.

 ## resources